Two days of Culture, Connections, and Creativity.

 Texas State University invites you to support The Wittliff Collections Festival fundraising event celebrating the unbridled imagination of Texas and the Southwest.
 All proceeds will be used to acquire important collections that preserve our region’s creative culture.
 When you become a festival sponsor, you’re not simply supporting an event.
 You’re guarding a Texas treasure that John Spong of Texas Monthly called “the world’s finest repository of Southwestern writing, photography, and culture.”

 On Sunday, November 14, 2021, the festival will kick off with four panel discussions at The Wittliff Collections on the Texas State University campus in San Marcos, Texas.
 Panels will feature renowned writers, photographers, singer/songwriters, and artists who helped create the Lonesome Dove miniseries.
-Festival sponsors and guests will receive preferred seating.
-Free public seating will be available on a first-come, first-served basis.

 On Thursday, December 2, 2021, the festival gala will take place at Austin City Limits Live at the Moody Theater, complete with a not-to-be-missed silent and live auction and entertainment by legendary singer/songwriters Ray Benson and Steve Earle!